What to buy in Seoul – 25 best Korean souvenirs

 Korean dried seafood is a unique and popular way to enjoy fish and shellfish.

-It is usually lightly salted and sun-dried, then consumed as snacks or used in cooking.
-Dried seafood is often served as an accompaniment to drinks like soju or makgeolli, but can also be eaten on its own and makes for a great souvenir from Korea.
+It is often served as an accompaniment to drinks like soju or makgeolli, but you can also eat it on its own.
+As a result, it is a great souvenir from Korea.

 Beef jerky